Anth0nyK/TravelApp-RESTful-webservices/README.md

 #### Technologies

-- Technology 1
+- Java
-- Technology 2
+- The Jersey RESTful Web Services framework

 [Back To The Top](#travel-proposal-application-restful-api)